junkdog/artemis-odb/CONTRIBUTING.md

 * Read through the list until you find something that you're familiar enough with to give an answer to.
 * Respond to the issue with whatever details are needed to clarify the question, or get more details about what's going on.
 * Once the discussion wraps up and things are clarified, either close the issue, or ask the original issue filer (or a maintainer) to close it for you.

-Some notes on picking up support issues:

-* Avoid responding to issues you don't know you can answer accurately.
-* As much as possible, try to refer to past issues with accepted answers.
-Link to them from your replies with the `#123` format.

 ## Join the Project Team